stinco/covid19Ita/README.md

 ## App description

 With this web app you can explore the Covid-19 spreading in Italy.
-The whole app has been made with R Shiny.
+The whole app has been made with [R Shiny](https://shiny.rstudio.com/).

 ## Project description

 The file `app.R` contains all the code that runs the app.

-You can find more information on R Shiny [here](https://shiny.rstudio.com/).

 ## Data